Common Cations are not Polarizable: Effects of Dispersion Correction on Hydration Structures from Ab Initio Molecular Dynamics

 Two sets of AIMD simulations of a single aqueous Li$^+$, Na$^+$, K$^+$ or Ca$^{2+}$ (see SI) cations were performed: one with the D3 dispersion correction enabled for all atoms (\textit{i.e.}, default setting) and second with the D3 term disabled for all atomic pairs involving the cation.
 The hydration structure of the cations was quantified using radial distribution functions (RDFs) and running coordination numbers (RCNs) of the surrounding water molecules, as presented in Figure~\ref{fig:rdf-NaOW-LiOW}.
 We see sizable artifacts due to the D3 correction for sodium and potassium cations.
 Namely, the presence of the dispersion term on these cations leads to a looser hydration shell which is shifted to a larger separation from the cation and contains about one additional water molecule.
 The artificially large dispersion term thus effectively increases the interaction of the cation with the surrounding water molecules but at the same time reduces its ability to reorient and thus bring closer the neighboring water molecules.
 This is because dispersion interactions depend much less on the ion-water molecule relative orientation than the electrostatic ion-dipole interactions.
 Comparison between the four investigated cations shows that the strength of the electrostatic interaction plays an important role.
 In particular, for the two cations with a high charge density and thus stronger electrostatic interactions, \textit{i.e.}, for lithium and calcium, the relative importance of the dispersion interaction artifact is smaller than for sodium and potassium, which have a lower charge density (Figure~\ref{fig:rdf-NaOW-LiOW}).

-Quantitatively, as detailed in Table~\ref{tab:rdfmax-cn-summary}, upon zeroing the cationic D3 terms, a shift of 0.05~\AA\, 0.10~\AA\ in the position of the first peak of the Na--O and K--O RDF respectively is apparent as well as significant changes in the average coordination number (CN), moving from 6.04 to 5.32 for sodium and 7.70 to 6.39 for potassium.
-It is reassuring that disabling the cationic D3 correction leads to better agreement with neutron scattering experiments for sodium and potassium (Table~\ref{tab:rdfmax-cn-summary}).
+Quantitatively, as detailed in Table~\ref{tab:rdfmax-cn-summary}, upon zeroing the cationic D3 terms, a shift of 0.05~\AA, 0.10~\AA\ in the position of the first peak of the Na--O and K--O RDF respectively is apparent as well as significant changes in the average coordination number (CN), moving from 6.04 to 5.32 for sodium and 7.70 to 6.39 for potassium.
+It is reassuring that disabling the cationic D3 correction leads to better agreement with neutron scattering experiments for sodium and potassium (Table~\ref{tab:rdfmax-cn-summary}), in particular in terms of the average coordination numbers.
 Note that accurate hydration structure was also achieved by the SCAN functional~\cite{Duignan2020-10.1039/C9CP06161D}, which bypasses the use of empirical dispersion being, however, less accurate for the structure of liquid water compared to revPBE-D3.

 Next, we simulated concentrated (4~M) aqueous solutions of lithium, sodium, and potassium chloride with and without the cationic D3 correction which allowed us to acquire cation--water, cation--cation, and cation--anion RDFs.
 These conditions are close to the experimental setup used in neutron scattering measurements, which are typically conducted at higher salt concentrations, compared to the infinite dilution.
 The cation--water RDFs shown in the top part of Figure~\ref{fig:rdf-4M} display the same characteristics as those from the infinitely dilute systems, but with the CN of sodium cation closer to the experimental value found in Table~\ref{tab:rdfmax-cn-summary}.
 In concentrated solutions, the second peak of the Na--O RDF is also affected by the D3 correction on sodium, in contrast to the infinitely diluted system.
 However, the general trend of increased CNs for cations with the D3 correction still holds.